International Student Internship Guide

 Be sure to check out such features as the career guides and the built-in job board on GoinGlobal.
 They are tremendously useful for finding out opportunities both in the US and many other countries around the globe.

 If you are unsure how to start, take your time to make an appointment with the Career Center.
 Temple’s Career Center also offers a series of services such as career coaching, cover letter review, mock interviews, and numerous networking events to help with every step of the job search.

-We hope that these advices help you with your search and help you formulate or career plan.
+We hope that this advice helps you with your search and helps you formulate or career plan.

-If there is any last tip, let it be “ Start searching now”.
+If there are any last tips, let it be, “start searching now.”

 One of the best times to apply is during this coming winter break.
 Not only do you have much time at your disposal, but this also is the time when competition is most lax (most other folks are enjoying the holidays).
 If you don’t find a lot of opportunities being posted, use the time to network with alumni or other students.
 Listening to valuable advice over a cup of hot cocoa is perhaps not bad a way to spend your leisurely winter day.